 Given that avoiding eye contact can signal both interest and disinterest, no wonder people are confused when they notice others avoiding eye contact.
 They’re unsure whether the person avoiding eye contact is interested.

 Thing is, when someone likes you they want to make eye contact with you but can’t for the fear of revealing interest.
 But they will occasionally make eye contact.
-They’ll move from making eye contact to not making eye contact like a pendulum.
+They’ll move from making eye contact to not making eye contact like a pendulum or give you sideways glances.

 On the other hand, if they don’t want any positive engagement with you at all, they won’t make any eye contact or make very little.